RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 ### Deployment through request deployer

 The request deployer enables multichain deployment of several smart contract at predefined address.
-For now it is used to deploy:

-- `EthereumProxy`
-- `EthereumFeeProxy`

-Next versions of our contracts will also be deployed via the request deployer
+The deployer contract should be deployed at `0xE99Ab70a5FAE59551544FA326fA048f7B95A24B2` on live chains.

+Be sure to run `yarn build:sol` before deploying the deployer or a contract.

 #### Deploy the request deployer